 3.3.10.
-DEMOCRACY AND GOVERNANCE: INTERACTION WITH COMMUNITY
+DEMOCRACY AND GOVERNANCE: INTERACTION WITHCOMMUNITY

 Section 6 (3) b of the Constitution stipulates that the municipality use the language that the communities prefer when communicating.
-The White Paper on Local Government suggest mechanisms, which includes forums, focused research, and focused stakeholder's groups as communication tools.
+The White Paper on Local Government suggest mechanisms, which includes forums, focused research and focused stakeholder's groups as communication tools.
 Transparency and reciprocal information flows are the tenants being put forward by the government.
 Transparency has been given more prominence through Acts such as the Promotion of Administrative Justice Act and the Access to Information Act.
 In this instance, the Municipality has prepared and adopted a Communication Strategy.
 IT should be noted that the IDP Representative Forum is also legislative requirement that promotes public participation in the affairs of the municipality.

 3.3.11.
-ACTION PLAN ON AUDITOR GENERAL'S FINDING
+ACTION PLAN ON AUDITOR GENERAL'SFINDING

-The table below is the Auditor -General's Action plan aimed at addressing the audit findings raised by the Auditor General during the audit of the 2019/2020 financial year.
-This is currently the Municipal updated Auditor-General Action Plan is attached below in the IDP.
+The table below is the AG Action plan aimed at addressing the audit findings raised by the Auditor General during the audit of the 2016/2017 financial year.